 Kodak’s contemporary literature is decidedly understated when measured against all the lauding the film receives today.
 They described Kodachrome as nothing more than a moderate-speed, extremely fine grained film for daylight shooting.
 Nothing too special there.
 Even when rating the film’s resolving power, things were rather staid.
 With 96-135 lines per millimeter, it landed right in the middle of Kodak’s resolving power scale.
 But these descriptors fail even to hint at what made Kodachrome so special.
 For that, we have to talk to photographers.

-Ned, when asked what made it so special, replied with one succinct phrase.
+When asked what made it his favorite film, Ned replied with one succinct sentence.
 “Brilliant, natural colors.”

-And this sentiment’s been echoed by everyone I talked to, such as the owner of my local processing lab, a shop that’s been in business since the 1970s and has weathered all the storms of the past fifty years.
-“Kodachrome was unreal.
+This sentiment’s been echoed by everyone I talked to.
+The owner of my local processing lab, a shop that’s been in business since the 1970s and has weathered all the storms of the past fifty years, said of its colors, “Kodachrome was unreal.
 Actually, it was extremely ‘real’.
 No other film could make such true, vivid images.
 When you exposed it right, you got a slice of real life on film.
 It was incredible.
 The best photos I ever took were made on Kodachrome.”

-In the film, McCurry describes Kodachrome.
+In the film, McCurry confirms these statements on Kodachrome’s intangible qualities.
 “Sublime, rich colors.
 The best rendition of reality.”

 But these words don’t tell the real story.
 Only staring into the depth and richness of Kodachrome images can the quality of the film be properly absorbed.
 For that, we’ve included some sample shots from contributors and a link to the online archives of the Library of Congress.
 Here and in other galleries is where we see the real magic of Kodachrome; in its incredible ability to archive moments in time with a stunning clarity I’ve never found in any other film.